-Do you enjoy helping people who are sick and have mentally illnesses?
-Are you good at working with people?
-Are you compassionate and understanding?
-Can you stay patient while working with people who have a variety of different needs?
-Do you enjoy the medical field?
-A career as a behavioral health technician could be perfect for you.
+Behavioral health technicians enjoy helping people who are sick and have mentally illnesses.
+They are good at working with people, and are compassionate and understanding.
+They can stay patient while working with people who have a variety of different needs.

 Why Become A Behavioral Health Technician

 A behavioral health technician is also called a psychiatric technician.
 These people are assistants who help doctors, psychiatrists, and other medical professionals by carrying out the recommended treatment plans for their patients.
 These patients have a variety of mental health issues, such as post-traumatic stress disorder, physical abuse, schizophrenia and other disorders.

 A technician is given an individual treatment plan from the doctor for each patient.
 The behavioral health technician communicates with the doctor about each patient’s needs.
 The technician checks in with each patient on a regular basis to see how they are doing and records their information, plus updates any changes.
 The technician provides patients with their daily medications and might also help patients with daily living such as getting up out of bed, getting dressed, and other simply tasks.

 A behavioral health technician should possess the following qualities and skills: